pes18fan/json-parser/README.md

 from Odin creator gingerbill, and just thought, "Hmm...
 I did write a compiler, but I was just following a book.
 Do I really know how to implement lexing and parsing?"
 So I spent a few hours trying to do it.
 And thankfully, as it turns out, I can indeed do it.
+Served as some good brain exercise too.

 Unfortunately this isn't recursive descent, so it's not confirmed whether I can do that.
 Yet.